kalch/Docs/aspnet/fundamentals/configuration.rst

 .. _custom-config-providers:

-Writing custom providers
+Writing custom sources
 ------------------------

 In addition to using the built-in configuration providers, you can also write your own.
-To do so, you simply inherit from ``ConfigurationProvider``, and populate the ``Data`` property with the settings from your configuration provider.
+To do so, you simply inherit from ``ConfigurationProvider``, and populate the ``Data`` property with the settings from your configuration source.

 Example: Entity Framework Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^